In this section

 This takes place on a Wednesday lunchtime: Aimed at lower school students the club explores different areas of computing, from coding to building hand held games console.

-For any further information relating to Computer Science, please contact Dr Curtis or see ocr.org.uk/gcsecomputerscience
+For any further information relating to Computer Science, see the following link: ocr.org.uk/gcsecomputerscience